School of Government (GRAD)

 Jill D. Moore, Public Law and Government

-Meredith Smith, Albert and Gladys Hall Coates Distinguished Term Associate Professor of Public Law and Government
+Meredith Smith, Public Law and Government

 John B. Stephens, Public Administration and Government